robmasocco/AOS-TAG/ideas.md

 - Lock receivers's rw_sem as reader (use the *_interruptible* variant here).
 - Check instance pointer, eventually exit.
 - Check permissions if required (flag), eventually exit.
+- Atomically read the current *condition selector* from the level's condition struct.
-- Atomically increment level readers counter in the instance struct.
+- Atomically increment the current *epoch presence counter* in the level condition struct.
-- Acquire condition rw_sem as reader (this might be *_interruptible*).
-- Read current condition value.
+- Atomically read the current *global condition selector* from the instance condition struct.
-- Atomically increment epoch presence counter.
+- Atomically increment the current *global epoch presence counter* in the instance's condition struct.
-- Release condition rw_sem as reader.
-- Wait on the queue (with *wait_event_interruptible(...)*) with *curr_condition || globl_condition*.
+- Wait on the instance queue (with *wait_event_interruptible(...)*) with (*curr_condition || curr_globl_condition*).
 Catch signals here and be very careful about which locks to release and counters to atomically decrease upon exit!!!
-- If *globl_condition == True* exit (we've been awoken).
+- If *curr_globl_condition == True* we've been awoken:
+    - Atomically decrement global epoch presence counter.
-- *preempt_disable()*
+    - Exit.
+- *preempt_disable()* (all that happens inside this section does so because we want these things to happen **fast**, but without blocking IRQs).
 - *memcpy* the new message from the level buffer into an on-the-go-set array in the stack.
+- Atomically decrease epoch presence counter.
-- Atomically decrease epoch presence counter (with preemption disabled!).
+- Atomically decrease global epoch presence counter.
-- Atomically decrease level readers counter in the instance struct (this too with preemption disabled, because why not?).
 - *preempt_enable()*
-- Release receivers's rw_sem as a reader (no need to delay this further).
+- Release receivers's rw_sem as a reader (no need to delay this further: we don't need the instance anymore).
 - *Copy_to_user* the new message.
 - *module_put*
 - Return.

-TSO bypasses are avoided by executing memory barriers embedded in spinlocks and wait queue APIs.
+TSO bypasses are avoided by executing memory barriers embedded in spinlocks and wait queue APIs, and by using atomic GCC builtins.

-Even if new readers register themselves on the queue, those just awoken should prevent writers from running until they get the newest message.

-Ensure to speed things up a bit if read message length is zero, so the thread just had to be awoken.
+Ensure to speed things up a bit if read message length is zero.

 Ensure proper locks are released in each *if-else* to avoid deadlocks, that incremented counters are always subsequently decremented, and that the module is always released.